cloud-coder/api-economy/README.md

 	//APIC: set the payload
 	apim.setvariable('message.body', json);
 	```
 	The code snippets with `APIC` indicate the new code that was used to replace the previous code to get and set the payload.
 All other code remains the same.
 The API Connect framework takes care of reading the input message and setting the response back to the consumer.
-Note that the context variable `pokemon` (from `pokemon.body`) is the same value as the Invoke action, response object variable.

 	The `message` context variable (from `message.body`) is a default context that tracks the modified message.
 11. Click on the X to close the editor menu.
-12. Save your changes.
+13. Save your changes.
-13. Restage and deploy the pokemon product.
+14. Restage and deploy the pokemon product.
-14. Test your service again and make sure it returns the same Pokemon data but with a new attribute, `platform` containing `Powered by IBM Connect`.
+15. Test your service again and make sure it returns the same Pokemon data but with a new attribute, `platform` containing `Powered by IBM Connect`.

 **Important**
 Context variables in the API assembly allow you to access runtime information:
 * request: pre-built context variable provides the original request message
 * message: pre-built context variable provides access to the current message in the assembly
-* pokemon: custom context variable created for storing the response from the Invoke action.
+* custom: context variable that is created in an Invoke action and used in subsequent actions, such as GatewayScript.

 Each context variable has additional attributes such as `body`, `headers`, etc ... that provide information about different runtime context.